Rhythm I

 Sol

-Small roastery on Rua da Almagreira—coffee first
+Small roastery on Rua da Almagreira.
+Coffee first.

 Padaria do Marquito

-Ferrel bakery worth going early for
+Ferrel bakery worth getting up early for

 Lagide Coffee & Food

-Near the schools—quick food, shade, recovery
+Near the schools: quick food, shade, recovery

-Local tipPick it when convenience wins: fuel before the lesson or something fast when everyone's hungry and still in wetsuits.
+Local tipPick it when convenience wins.
+Fuel before the lesson, or something fast when everyone's hungry and still in wetsuits.

 Surfers Lodge Restaurant & Bar